 Key Learning Points

-- Net present value or NPV is calculated as the sum of a discounted series of future cash flows less the cost of the initial investment
+- Net present value is calculated as the sum of a discounted series of future cash flows less the cost of the initial investment

 - Excel has a function to quickly calculate the net present value =NPV